 Employers Choice Screening is a member of the National Association of Public Background Screeners (NAPBS) since 2004.
 The NAPBS is a trade organization which promotes consistency and best practice standards to credit reporting agencies nationwide.
 NAPBS always updates and informs their members of any new state law or legislation that may affect the background screening industry.
 In addition, our account representatives constantly have a pulse on new law and statutes that are being discussed in congress.

 Employers Choice Screening maintains a complete 50 state compliance guide that is updated and maintained on a daily basis.
 New state requirements and disclosures are retained in this guide.

-Anytime Employers Choice Screening is made aware of a change in law or any specific statute we alert all of our clients immediately.
-We have the capabilities of reaching all clients via an email blast or have them subscribe to our newsletter which is updated with any new laws or compliance issues.
+Anytime Employers Choice Screening is made aware of a change in law or any specific statute, we alert all of our clients immediately via email blast or via monthly newsletter, which is updated with new laws or compliance issues.

-Upon receiving a criminal record from our court researcher a full quality assurance is conducted on that case.
-First, all identifiers will be looked at and matched for accuracy (name and DOB match the subject of the report); in some cases a social security number or a home address may be used in identifying a criminal case.
+Upon receiving a criminal record from our court researcher, a full quality assurance is conducted on that case.
+First, all identifiers will be looked at and matched for accuracy (name and DOB match the subject of the report).
+In some cases, a social security number or a home address may be used in identifying a criminal case.
 After determining that the defendant in the case is the subject of the report, the disposition of the case must be reviewed.
-If a Guilty verdict was found or the defendant pled “no contest” the next step is determining if the case falls within the seven year reporting period.
-If the case does fall within the last seven years and has been positively associated with the candidate then that case will be reported to the employer.
+If a guilty verdict was found or the defendant pled “no contest,” the next step is determining if the case falls within the seven year reporting period.
+If the case falls within the last seven years and has been positively associated with the candidate, that case will be reported to the employer.

-Employers Choice Screening retains all candidate information for 6 years on our secure server.
+Employers Choice Screening retains all candidate information for six years on our secure server.